tayl1371/tayl1371/README.md

 ============================

 * I'm a Student Reseach Assistant at MSU's Aquatic Landscape Ecology Lab
-* Majoring in GIS and minoring in Quantitative Data Analytics
+* Majoring in Geographic Information Science and minoring in Quantitative Data Analytics
 * Based in East Lansing, Michigan
 * You can contact me at [tayl1371@msu.edu](mailto:tayl1371@msu.edu)